JCS Wildlife Small Poly Lumber and Pine Mason Bee House - Made in the USA

 This beautiful hand-made Bee House is made by JCs Wildlife from recycled Poly Lumber.
 It features all screwed construction using stainless steel screws and routed edges.
 This house will not crack, split or fade - it will look great for years to come.
 The colors are vibrant and UV protected.
 The interior boasts 8 rows of panels perfect for mason bee nesting and are removable for easy cleaning.
 The charred pine used to make the bored panels makes for a cozy home as well.
 The poly lumber is stain proof, and helps make the entire house easier to clean and maintain.
 Made in the USA!

 Your bee house will attract mason, orchard, leaf-cutter, aphid or carpenter bees.
-Attach the nesting box on the side of a post or building by using screws.
+Attach the nesting box on the side of a post or building by using the included mounting hardware.
 The house should face East or Southeast.
 Bees love the morning sun which helps them fly early to collect pollen.
 Never place a bee house near an area where pesticides or herbicides are used.
 The house should be positioned 3-5 feet off the ground.
 The bees will find the house without any help.